robolex-app/public_ts/README.md

   age: optional(number),
 })

-// The `optional` is a real optional
+// The `optional` is a real optional if you use `exactOptionalPropertyTypes`
 // It's not a `number | undefined`

 type GoodValue = InferGood<typeof validator>